Ben Shewry: Career

 Shewry was one of six chefs featured in the inaugural season of the Netflix original documentary Chef's Table.
 In the documentary his life, struggles, and inspiration for cooking are detailed.
 His cooking philosophy is deeply rooted in using indigenous ingredients, in both the Australian and New Zealand contexts.
 Shewry has expressed enthusiasm about his own inspiration by the indigenous Maori hangi (or earth oven feast ceremony), and other indigenous ingredients such as kūmara (sweet potato) and native mutton bird.

 The use of ingredients native to Australia in a top restaurant was an idea that was not widely accepted initially, making it difficult for his restaurant to garner a following.
 Eventually, his unorthodox style of cooking was recognized by locals and critics, and today Attica has received several prestigious awards including a decade on the World's 50 Best and attracts top chefs from around the world.
 Shewry also features in the Netflix series Restaurant Australia.

 Ben was employed as the Head Chef of Attica Restaurant in 2005; before purchasing the restaurant from his employer in 2015.

 In 2019, his restaurant Attica was named Australia's best restaurant at the Gourmet Traveller food awards.

-Ben's most recent work is the publication of his book; Uses for Obsession, A Chef's Memoir.
-In this absorbing and wide-ranging memori meets manifesto, Shewry applies his sometimes searing, sometimes comic eye to creative freedom in the kitchen, food journalism, sexism in hospitality, the fraud of the farm-to-table sustainability ethos, the cult of the chef, cooking as muse and the legendary Family Bolognese.
+Ben's most recent work is the publication of his book Uses for Obsession, A Chef's Memoir.
+In this book, Shewry discusses creative freedom in the kitchen, food journalism, sexism in hospitality, the fraud of the farm-to-table sustainability ethos, the cult of the chef, cooking as muse and the history of the Family Bolognese.